Gwizdo51/web2mp3/README.md

 Scheduled Task: For files that might not be downloaded immediately, a more robust solution is to use Laravel's Task Scheduler.
 You can create a command that runs periodically (e.g., once an hour) and deletes any files in your temporary downloads directory that are older than a certain age (e.g., 30 minutes or 1 hour).
 This handles cases where a user might leave the page before the download completes.

+Queued jobs: After the file is created on the server, you can launch a delayed job to delete this specific file after a certain amount of time passed (5 minutes).

 2. **How can the backend notify the frontend that the download completed**?

 Your intuition is correct: WebSockets are the ideal solution here.
 They provide a persistent, two-way communication channel between the client and the server, allowing the server to push real-time updates to the browser without the browser having to constantly ask for them.